We had already established that your website is the most important weapon in your fight for digital marketing success.

 - You have a free resource to give out in exchange for data collection

 Otherwise, it is more effective to have the CTA at the lower half of the webpage.
 When your audience has been exposed to more of your content and start having some level of trust and affinity towards your brand/business.

 For catch-all CTAs such as “join mailing list”, you would want to make sure that it is being shown on every single webpage on your website so that your visitors won’t miss it.

-As mentioned earlier, at least one CTA should be present in each and every webpage of your website, with the exception of probably the legal and privacy notice pages.
+As mentioned earlier, at least one CTA (call to action) should be present in each and every webpage of your website.
+With the exception of probably the legal and privacy notice pages.

 If your website layout allows, probably a repeat of either the main or secondary CTA at the side panel.

 Got an offer that’s worth your audience taking action on?

 You can have the most effective CTA in the world sitting on your website, but if you’re selling a crap product.
 That CTA (call to action) is not going to get you anywhere nearer to your business goals.